rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 users.map_with(:entity).to_a
 ```

-Mappers can also convert tuples returned by ROM commands.
+Mappers can also be used to convert tuples that are returned from ROM [commands](commands).

 ```ruby
 create_user = ROM.env.command(:users).create